CentML/DeepView.Profile/website/docs/providers.md

 (a `torch.nn.Module`) that is on the GPU (i.e. you need to call `.cuda()` on the module before returning it).

-**Important:** Your model must return a tensor on which `.backward()` can be called.
-Generally this means that the `torch.nn.Module` you return must compute the loss with respect to the inputs passed into the model.

 ### Input Provider